 Phone: (580) 927-5093

 Situated on more than 1,700 acres of pristine Kansas prairie south of the Smoky Hill River near Ellsworth, KS, the Svaty Ranch provides an idyllic home for 225 horses gathered from public rangelands throughout the West.
-Public visitation opportunities are available as well as scheduled adoption and sale events.
+Currently, appointments to adopt may be scheduled.

 Location: 1016 Avenue J, Ellsworth, KS 67439